What Is an Elopement Wedding? (And Why More Couples Are Choosing One)

 Thinking About Eloping in San Diego?

-San Diego is one of the best places to elope—with beaches, cliffs, gardens, and charming courthouses, you’ve got so many beautiful options.
+San Diego is one of the best places to elope—with beaches, cliffs, gardens, parks and a charming courthouse, you’ve got so many beautiful options.
 I’ve photographed lots of elopements and intimate weddings here, and I’d love to help you plan a day that feels like you.

 Need help choosing a location?
 Want to know more about the process?
 You can check out a featured intimate wedding, or reach out to me.
 If you’re ready to get started, let’s talk about what kind of elopement feels right for your story.